Vienna Underground Tram: Gürtel

-This tunnel was opened in January 1969 an has a length of 3.4 kilometers.
+The extension was opened in January 1969 and the entire tunnel has a length of 3.4 kilometers.
 As part of the construction work a historic church, the Florianikirche, has been demolished.
-It was planned to convert this pre-metro to a full U-Bahn line U5 from Gumpendorfer Straße to St. Marx, but this plan has never been seriously pursued.
+It was planned to convert this in pre-metro style to a full U-Bahn line U5 from Gumpendorfer Straße to St. Marx, but this plan has never been seriously pursued.
+Due to level crossings at two stations, the tunnel can't be transformed into heavy metro anymore, as the Vienna U-bahn requires grade separation.
 As part of the construction of the Matzleinsdorfer Platz station, Vienna's first moving walkway opened.

 The pre-metro section under the Gürtel comprises a total of six underground stations and is used by four tram lines and the Wiener Lokalbahn service.
 Tram line 18 runs the longest section of the underground tram tunnel, and tram line 6 the shortest.